huubl/lazyframe/README.md

 | data-initinview | boolean: true | Set this to true if you want the resource to execute (for example video to play) when the element is in view.

 ## Changelog
+* v1.2.0 release on npm, moved to vitejs from webpack
 * v1.1.901 betterify example page
 * v1.1.9 remove gulp and rollup and use webpack instead
     * use Babel 7